Memorial Hall, Village Hall, The Institute – whatever we call it, Pant Memorial Hall is the hall for the village and is there for all to use.

 Like most village halls, we are volunteer-run which is why our fees are so low.
 We pay our cleaner and gardener but everything else is done for love.
 Feel free to join in!
 Hirers sign booking agreements, but using our hall still involves a lot of trust.
 Particularly important in these difficult times.

-This page may change as Covid-19 regulations change.
-Hirers are responsible for running their event in a Covid19-safe manner, and will need to complete their own risk assessment before bookings are accepted.
+While restrictions are in place, hirers are responsible for running their event in a Covid19-safe manner, and will need to complete their own risk assessment before bookings are accepted.

 What are the facilities?